Sea Music Festival

 As part of the Sea Music Festival, Mystic Seaport will also host the Music of the Sea Symposium.
 The Music of the Sea Symposium explores the interaction between sea, music, and song.
 As an integral part of the annual Sea Music Festival, this two-day symposium, co-sponsored by Mystic Seaport, Williams College, the Williams-Mystic Program, and the University of Connecticut at Avery Point, explores subjects from history and folklore, to literature and ethnomusicology, along with many other related topics.

 This year both days of the symposium – Friday, June 9, and Saturday, June 10 – will be held in the Greenmanville Church on the Museum grounds.
 The Sea Music Festival All-Access Pass gives entry to Mystic Seaport, the Symposium, and all other Sea Music Festival events Thursday night through Sunday.
 Attendance for the Friday Symposium session is only FREE with special entry through the Museum’s Thompson Building, the North End Entrance.
-Saturday’s Symposium session is included in the cost of admission to the 38th Annual Sea Music Festival.
+To attend Saturday’s Symposium session, admission to the Museum is required.
 Tickets can be bought at the door.

 The Music of the Sea Symposium is sponsored by Mystic Seaport, Williams College, the Williams-Mystic Program, and the University of Connecticut at Avery Point.